-V-PRO® Sterilizer Environmental H2O2 Safety Testing
+V-PRO[®] Low Temperature Sterilization Systems: Environmental H2O2 Safety Profile

 No matter where you work, we all expect to go home at the end of each day safe and sound.
 At STERIS, we believe this is of the utmost importance for our Customers and employees.
-Safety is our most important activity at work, whether in sterile processing, manufacturing or servicing equipment, and with over 124 years of practice, STERIS is a world class expert on safety with the record to prove it.

 Sterile processing department (SPD) managers are required to be knowledgeable on a vast array of standards.
 With something as important as employee safety, it is imperative to seek out current government standards, occupational health organizations, certified industrial hygiene experts or other similarly educated professionals for guidance and support.
-This is a summary of how STERIS uses these resources when testing the safety of the V-PRO® Sterilizers, and the results, which validate the environmental safety of the V-PRO Sterilizers for healthcare employees.
+This is a summary of how STERIS uses these resources when testing the safety of the V-PRO[®] Sterilizers, and the results, which validate the environmental safety of the V-PRO Sterilizers for healthcare employees.